 Click on the headings below to find out more information:

 Isn’t it just the meeting?

-No. – The Annual Review is often mistaken for just the meeting that takes place, but it is in fact a process over several weeks – of gathering and assessing information, so that it can be used by the child’s or young person’s educational setting to review progress as well as their access to teaching and learning.
-The meeting takes place towards the end of this process and is for the discussion of the information that has been gathered, and decision making about any next steps.
-The last part of the process requires the LA to make a final decision about whether changes etc will be made to the EHCP in light of the information and discussion that has taken place through the process, and to notify the relevant parties regarding this decision.
+No. – The Annual Review is often mistaken for just the meeting that takes place.
+But it is in fact a process over several weeks of gathering and assessing information, so that it can be used by the child’s or young person’s educational setting to review progress as well as their access to teaching and learning.
+The meeting takes place towards the end of this process and is for the discussion of the information that has been gathered, and decision making to occur about any next steps.
+The last part of the process requires the LA to make a final decision about whether changes etc. will be made to the EHC plan in light of the information and discussion that has taken place through the process, and to notify the relevant parties regarding this decision.

 The Annual review should therefore: